Licenses issued by our office are valid only for marriages performed within the State of Missouri.

 - Marriage license applications are taken from 8:00 am through 4:00 pm at the Administrative Building, Monday through Friday, except on observed holidays.

 - Both parties must appear together to fill out the application.

-- $51.00 license fee (Cash or credit cards only.
-There is a transaction fee charged by the processor for credit cards.)
+- $51.00 license fee payable by cash or credit cards only.
+There is a transaction fee charged by the processor for credit cards.

 - The marriage license will be issued immediately upon completion of the application unless the license is being applied for more than 30 days in advance of the wedding date.
 If this is the case, the application may remain on file in our office for up to six months before the marriage license has to be picked up.

 - Your ceremony can only be performed in the State of Missouri.

 - You will be required to give the name and phone number of the officiant of your choosing at the time of application.
 This is for clarification purposes only, not to vet the eligibility of the officiant.

 - Previously married applicants will be asked to provide the date their last marriage ended.
 No documents are required; however, the divorce must have been finalized at least 30 days prior to applying for a new marriage license.

 - If you have questions regarding the online ordination of clergy and/or the legality thereof, please seek legal counsel as we do not make determinations as to the legality of those performing ceremonies (RSMo 451.100).